PurpleI2P/i2pd/docs/configuration.md

 * --addressbook.subscriptions=  - AddressBook subscriptions URLs, separated by comma

 * --limits.transittunnels=  - Override maximum number of transit tunnels.
 2500 by default
+* --limits.openfiles=	- Maximum size of corefile in Kb (0 - use system limit)
+* --limits.coresize=	- Maximum size of corefile in Kb (0 - use system limit)

 Config files
 ------------